The ABP is proposal-driven and therefore differs from more traditional community service or spring break service trips.

-Final proposals will be assessed on how you address the who, what, where, when, why, how, and how much of your project.
+Final Proposals will be evaluated based on the "who, what, where, when, why, how, and how much of your project".
 Your project will be evaluated on the following components:

 - Overall project feasibility - can it be done and can it be done the way you are envisioning it?

-- If it is a team project, how big should th team be and what role will each member play?
+- If it is a team project, how big should the team be and what role will each member play?

 - If it is an individual project, can it be done alone?

-- Does the sponsor organization on the ground in the community fit well as a partner on teh project?
+- Does the sponsor organization on the ground in the community fit well as a partner on the project?

 - What community, what challenge and why you and/or your team are integral to improving the community?